Published: April 2018

-Patients with stage Ia or Ib tumors that are well-differentiated (grade 1) have an excellent prognosis, and the addition of adjuvant chemotherapy has not been demonstrated to improve survival in these patients.
+Patients with stage IA or IB tumors that are well-differentiated (grade 1) have an excellent prognosis and the addition of adjuvant chemotherapy has not been demonstrated to significantly improve survival in these patients.
 However, caution must be exercised when considering withholding adjuvant therapy in patients with presumed stage I disease who have not had the benefit of adequate surgical staging.
 Reoperation for staging purposes is an option in these patients.
 Patients with grades 2 and 3 tumors are at increased risk for recurrence and appear to benefit from adjuvant chemotherapy.

 The use of adjuvant chemotherapy has survival and palliative benefits in patients with metastatic ovarian carcinoma and a larger tumor burden.
 Adjuvant therapy for tumors of borderline histology is generally not indicated.
 Little evidence exists that postoperative chemotherapy or radiation therapy alters the course of these tumors in any beneficial way.

-All patients with germ cell tumors, except those with stage I, grade 1 immature teratoma and stage IA dysgerminoma, require postoperative chemotherapy.5 With platinum-based combination chemotherapy, the prognosis for patients with endodermal sinus tumors, immature teratomas, embryonal carcinomas, choriocarcinomas, and mixed tumors containing one or more of these elements has improved dramatically.
+All patients with germ cell tumors, except those with stage I, grade 1 immature teratoma and stage IA dysgerminoma, require postoperative chemotherapy.11 With platinum-based combination chemotherapy, the prognosis for patients with endodermal sinus tumors, immature teratomas, embryonal carcinomas, choriocarcinomas, and mixed tumors containing 1 or more of these elements is improved dramatically.

-Cervical carcinoma has its origins at the squamocolumnar junction or the cervix.
-The precursor lesion is dysplasia or carcinoma in situ (cervical intraepithelial neoplasia III).
-Squamous cell carcinoma accounts for 90% and adenocarcinoma accounts for 10% of cervical cancers.
+Cervical carcinoma originates at the squamocolumnar junction or the cervix and most often arises from dysplasia or carcinoma in situ (cervical intraepithelial neoplasia III).
+Squamous cell carcinoma accounts for 70% and adenocarcinoma accounts for 25% of cervical cancers.5

 Precancerous changes of the cervix rarely cause symptoms and are generally detected by pelvic examination and Pap smear screening.
-Symptoms usually do not appear until lesions become cancerous and invade underlying cervical stroma.
+Symptoms usually do not appear until lesions become cancerous and invade the underlying cervical stroma.
 Postcoital vaginal spotting may be one of the first symptoms of the disease.
-Ultimately, an enlarging and vascular tumor mass can become ulcerated, leading to frank vaginal bleeding, heavy vaginal discharge, or both.
-As the tumor invades locally or spreads into the regional lymphatics, patients develop pain, lower extremity edema, and lower extremity deep venous thrombosis.
+Ultimately, an enlarging and vascular tumor mass can become ulcerated, leading to pain, frank vaginal bleeding, or heavy vaginal discharge.

-Cervical cancer may be detected in its early stages by the screening Pap smear or by identification of larger lesions in the symptomatic patient.
-The Pap smear is a screening test only.
+Cervical cancer may be detected in its early stages by a screening Pap smear or by identification of larger lesions on exam.
 Patients whose Pap smears indicate cytologic abnormalities suggestive of high-grade lesions are at risk for invasive cancer and warrant further diagnostic testing with colposcopy.
 Ablative procedures should not be performed without a thorough colposcopic examination.

 |0||Preinvasive disease (carcinoma in situ)|